CodeCraftsmanSandeep/Compiler/README.md

 # Compiler
 This repositry contains compiler I built from scratch.
-Here after the compiler is called SCT(Simple compiler tool).<br/>
+Here after the compiler is called SCT(Simple Compiler Tool).<br/>

 Synopsis <br/>
 1) What language does SCT support (language specification, constructs) ??